Wonder Woman (2009 film): Plot

 There, Diana attempts to take Ares down.
-He summons harpies that attack Diana, prompting Trevor to save her.
+He summons harpies that attack Diana, prompting Steve to save her.
 Performing a sacrificial ritual, Ares opens a gate to the Underworld, where he persuades his uncle Hades to remove the bracers.
 Hades agrees, but does not tell his nephew that the ultimate cost of removing them would be his own death in combat.
-Later, Diana wakes up in a hospital, furious that Trevor saved her instead of stopping Ares.
-Trevor defends his actions, revealing how much he cares about her in the process.
+Later, Diana wakes up in a hospital, furious that Steve saved her instead of stopping Ares.
+Steve defends his actions, revealing how much he cares about her in the process.

-Ares and his army attack Washington, D.C.; Trevor and Diana start battling him and are soon joined by the Amazons.
+Ares and his army attack Washington, D.C.; Steve and Diana start battling him and are soon joined by the Amazons.
 Ares summons long-dead Amazons from the Underworld to fight their sisters.
 Alexa, now an undead warrior, reveals to her sister Artemis a chant which nullifies Ares' control.
 The undead turn on Ares, but are destroyed by his power.
 Hippolyta kills Persephone in combat.
 With her dying breath, Persephone declares that by shutting the Amazons away from Man's world, Hippolyta has denied them the happiness that comes with love and a family.

 Meanwhile, Ares' influence reaches the President of the United States, who orders a nuclear missile against Themyscira, assuming the island is attacking Washington.
 This act of aggression increases Ares' power.
-With the invisible jet, Trevor shoots down the missile just before it hits the island.
+With the invisible jet, Steve shoots down the missile just before it hits the island.
 After taking a brutal beating at Ares' hands, Diana finally beheads him.
-She later accepts Trevor, and the two share a kiss.
+She later accepts Steve, and the two share a kiss.
 Ares is condemned to the underworld to attend Hades as a slave.

 On Themyscira, in memory of Alexa, Artemis takes up reading.
-Realizing that Diana misses both Man's world and Trevor, Hippolyta gives her the task of being a channel for "communication between men and women".
-Diana returns to New York, enjoying the company of Trevor and becoming the newly christened Wonder Woman.
+Realizing that Diana misses both Man's world and Steve, Hippolyta gives her the task of being a channel for "communication between men and women".
+Diana returns to New York, enjoying the company of Steve and becoming the newly christened Wonder Woman.